FusionAuth/fusionauth-site/site/_posts/2021-02-14-securing-golang-microservice.md

 In this post, we are going to explore the role that JWT plays in securing service-to-service communication in a golang microservices deployment.
 In the golang programming ecosystem, there is an open source jwt-go package that enables us to generate the JWT token.

-First, we are going to use to package to generate the JWT token and create a endpoint API that serves the token.
+First, we are going to use a package to generate the JWT token and create an endpoint API that serves the token.
 You also could generate the JWT using an identity server such as FusionAuth, but it can be educational to see how JWTs are created using a library.

 Then, we will be creating the microservice server.
 There will be an authorization middleware that will execute before accessing the golang microservices.
 This middleware will take the JWT token and validate it to ensure secure access to the microservices.